-Medical Malpractice: Tort reform began in the 1970s when many states passed laws to limit the liability of health care providers had access to liability coverage.
-Medical malpractice claims had increased and several insurers had stopped writing coverage.
-The exodus of insurers reduced the availability of coverage and insurance prices skyrocketed.
+The first tort reform legislation was enacted in the 1970s to ensure that health care providers had access to liability coverage.
+Medical malpractice claims were soaring and a number of insurers had stopped writing liability insurance.
+The exodus of insurers reduced the availability of coverage and premiums skyrocketed.
 Some practitioners were unable to obtain insurance at all.
 To address the situation, state legislators enacted laws to reduce the size and number of claims.
 An example is the Medical Injury Compensation Reform Act (MICRA) passed in California in 1975.
 This law remains in effect.

-MICRA is considered a model for other states who wish to pass tort reform legislation.
-The law, which is still in effect, imposes a $250,000 cap (not adjusted for inflation) on non-economic damages.
-It does not impose any limits on economic damages or punitive damages.
-MICRA also uses a sliding scale to limit the fees attorneys can charge.
+MICRA is considered a model of tort reform legislation.
+It imposes a $250,000 cap (not adjusted for inflation) on non-economic damages.
+It does not impose limits on economic damages or punitive damages.
+MICRA also uses a sliding scale to limit attorneys' fees.

-Many states passed additional laws applicable to healthcare providers in the 1980s, 1990s, and 2000s.
-These laws were enacted to stabilize premiums and increase the availability of medical malpractice insurance.
+Many states passed additional tort reform in the 1980s, 1990s, and 2000s.
+These laws were designed to stabilize premiums and increase the availability of medical malpractice insurance.

-A few states have passed tort reform in an effort to reduce the number of asbestos suits.
-An example is Texas, which passed SB15 in 2005.
-The law requires plaintiffs to obtain a medical diagnosis of an asbestos-related physical impairment before filing a claim.
+Texas passed asbestos-related tort reform in 2005.
+Texas law SB15 requires plaintiffs to obtain a medical diagnosis of an asbestos-related physical impairment before filing a claim.
 Plaintiffs must file claims individually rather than as part of a mass tort action.
-A subsequent law (HB1325) passed in 2013 required the dismissal of suits filed before 2005 if the claimants had not suffered any impairment.
+A subsequent law (HB1325) passed in 2013 requires the dismissal of suits filed before 2005 if the claimants have not suffered any impairment.
 The claimants may refile their suits if they are eventually diagnosed with an asbestos-related illness.

-Wisconsin passed product liability tort reform in 2011.
-Called the Omnibus Tort Reform Act, the law applies to all manufacturers, not just pharmaceuticals and medical device makers.
+In 2011, Wisconsin passed the Omnibus Tort Reform Act to protect manufacturers.
 Among other things, the law increases the threshold for proving a product is defective.
 It limits punitive damages to $200,000 or twice the compensatory damages, whichever is greater.
 The law also imposes a 15-year statute of repose.
 This means that claimants cannot sue manufacturers for injuries caused by products manufactured 15 or more years ago.
 In addition, the Act requires the application of comparative negligence rather than joint and several liability if a defendant is less than 51 percent responsible for the plaintiff's injury.

 Federal Tort Reform

-The federal government has also passed laws to reduce certain types of lawsuits.
-These laws are relatively new.
+The federal government has also passed laws to reduce lawsuits.